DaveKadziola/easytodo-grocery-list/README.md

 ### Container setup

 In the `docker` directory you can find two variants like `no-db` which only builds the Docker container for application and similarly like in no container configuration, it requires to have installed PostgreSQL instance.
-The `with-db` version does have integrated PostgreSQL service and Adminer - a PHP client for managing content in databases.
+The `with-db` version does have integrated PostgreSQL service.

 To build the Docker containers you must replace all placeholders for environment variables between <> characters in the `docker/v1.0.0/no-db/.env` and `docker/v1.0.0/with-db/.env`.
-In the in `docker/v1.0.0/no-db/.env` if it's needed you may need to adjust rest parameters.
+In the in `docker/v1.0.0/no-db/.env` if it's needed you may need to adjust rest parameters like database name, schema, user and etc.

+By default, both containers work in the host mode so on both the application can be accessed in whole local network from any device.
+Both containers can work simultaneously withouts any conflicts.

 Build and start of Docker containers is very easy.
 Just run the following script: